-The latest robber trick in New York is to don the clothing of a porter or market carrier, lounge round a stall till some one is observed to make a pur-chase, then, having ascertained the pur-chaser's name, to return at a busy time and glibly demand such and such meat for him, the trick usually proving suc-
+The latest robber trick in New York The latest robber trick in New York is to don the clothing of a porter or market carrier, lounge round a stall till some one is observed to make a purchase, then, having ascertained the purchaser's name, to return at a busy time and glibly demand such and such meat for him, the trick usually proving successful.

 Mr. E. Kingsley, the engraver who has achieved much success, some of his best work appearing in Scribner's Monthly, was formerly a compositor in a newspaper office in Massachusetts.
 At one time he gained a precarious living by designing fantastic cigar-box labels and engraving illustrations of local manufactories.
-When Professor Champney, the artist, went to Northampton, Mass., Mr. Kingsley took drawing lessons of Mr. Kingsley took drawing lessons of him, and then visited New York to study anatomy.
+When Professor Champney, the artist, went to Northampton, Mass., Mr. Kingsley took drawing lessons of him, and then visited New York to study anatomy.
+His success in a short time anatomy.
 His success in a short time became so marked that he returned to work as an engraver.

 A woman's hair has suddenly turned white in Milan.
 She was a mother, and was going from church with two children, one of whom could walk, while the other was held in her arms.
-The one who could walk ran down the church stars in the steps into the street where a carriage was passing.
+The one who could walk ran down the church one who could walk ran down the church steps into the street where a carriage was passing.
 As the child disappeared between the wheels, the woman uttered a loud cry and fell insensible, with the other child in her arms, on the ground.
 The child under the carriage was picked up unhurt.
-The mother, when she was up unhurt.
 The mother, when she was restored to her senses, found her hair had turned perfectly white.

-In sugar refineries large iron cylinders called boneblack filters are used.
+In sugar refineries large iron cylinders an sugar retineries large iron cylinders called boneblack filters are used.
 They are usually about twenty feet high and five feet in diameter.
-Two men went into one of these vessels in a St. Louis refinery to coat the surface with tar, as a preventive of rust during a season of disuse.
+Two men went into one of these vessels in a St. Louis refinery to coat the surface with tar, as a rennery to coat the surface with tar, as a preventive of rust during a season of disuse.
 They sat on a suspended board and put the tar on with brushes by the light of a lantern.
 The lantern fell to the bottom and broke.
-Instantly the cylinder was converted into a flery fur-nace, the tar on its sides blazing furious-ty and a bole at the bottom providing. ly and a hole at the bottom providing a draft.
+Instantly the cylinder was converted into a fiery furnace, the tar on its sides blazing furiously and a bole at the bottom. d a hole at the bottom providing at.
 The men were completely

 The government of Honduras is make ing great efforts to develop the agricultural resources of the country.
-Coffee planting has been vigorously carried on, and the government makes free grants of land to all persons desirous of undertaking the cultivation of coffee, or sugar, or of cocoa, and gives free transport of the necessary material and labor sugar, or of ecoca, and gives free trans-port of the necessary material and labor to the site of the grant.
+Coffee planting has been vigorously carried on, and the government makes free grants of land to all persons desirous of undertaking the cultivation of coffee, or sugar, or of cocos, and gives free transport of the necessary material and labor sugar, or of cocoa, and gives free transport of the necessary material and labor to the site of the grant.
 Besides these advantages, planters are exempt from military service, and all implements and material necessary for the use or formation of plantations are admitted into the country free of duty.
 Strangers are admitted to the same privileges as citizens of the republic.